 The Memory of the Almond Tree, Marine Alata

-With accuracy, emotion, and poetry, The Memory of the Almond Tree weaves together the stories of women from Sicily, France, and the United States.
-There’s Francesca, who in 1905 is preparing to set sail pregnant to join her husband on the other side of the Atlantic.
-In the 1960s, we meet Colette, who has just been left by her partner and is trying to balance her professional life and her role as a mother of six.
-Then in 2013, there’s Sylvie, searching for the father she has never known.
-At the intersection of family ties, romantic relationships, and the quest for identity, this novel, inspired by the true story of the author, offers us a powerful historical and feminist dive.
-The book has won the Grand Prix du Romanesque 2026.
+With precision, emotion, and poetry, The Memory of the Almond Tree weaves together the stories of women across Sicily, France, and the United States.
+There's Francesca, who in 1905 is preparing to embark while pregnant to join her husband on the other side of the Atlantic.
+In the 1960s, we meet Colette, who has just been left by her partner and is trying to balance her professional life and her role as the mother of six children.
+Then in 2013, there's Sylvie, searching for the father she never knew.
+At the intersection of family ties, romantic relationships, and the quest for identity, this novel, inspired by the author's true story, offers us a powerful historical and feminist dive.
+The book won the Grand Prix of Novels 2026.

 Voir cette publication sur Instagram